Estate planning: Probate avoidance

-If a revocable living trust is used as a part of an estate plan, the key to probate avoidance is ensuring that the living trust is "funded" during the lifetime of the person establishing the trust.
+If a revocable living trust is used as part of an estate plan, the key to probate avoidance is ensuring that the living trust is "funded" during the lifetime of the person establishing it.
 After executing a trust agreement, the settlor should ensure that all assets are properly re-registered in the name of the living trust.
-If assets (especially higher value assets and real estate) remain outside of a trust, then a probate proceeding may be necessary to transfer the asset to the trust upon the death of the testator.
+If assets (especially higher-value assets and real estate) remain outside a trust, a probate proceeding may be necessary to transfer them to the trust upon the testator's death.

 Designation of a beneficiary

-Although legal restrictions may apply, it is broadly possible to convey property outside of probate, through such tools as a living trust, forms of joint property ownership that include a right of survivorship, payable on death account, or beneficiary designation on a financial account or insurance policy.
-Beneficiary designations are considered distributions under the law of contracts and cannot be changed by statements or provisions outside of the contract, such as a clause in a will.
+Although legal restrictions may apply, it is generally possible to convey property outside of probate through tools such as a living trust, forms of joint property ownership that include a right of survivorship, a payable-on-death account, or a beneficiary designation on a financial account or insurance policy.
+Beneficiary designations are considered distributions under contract law and cannot be changed by statements or provisions outside the contract, such as a clause in a will.

-In the United States, without a beneficiary statement, the default provision in the contract or custodian-agreement (for an IRA) will apply, which may be the estate of the owner resulting in higher taxes and extra fees.
-Generally, beneficiary designations are made for life insurance policies, employee benefits, (including retirement plans and group life insurance) and Individual Retirement Accounts.
+In the United States, without a beneficiary statement, the default provision in the contract or custodial agreement (for an IRA) will apply, which may be the owner's estate, resulting in higher taxes and additional fees.
+Generally, beneficiary designations are made for life insurance policies, employee benefits (including retirement plans and group life insurance), and Individual Retirement Accounts.